UFC News: Jon ‘Bones’ Jones Defends Ronda Rousey, Says She Should Not Retire [Video]

-UFC legend Jon “Bone” Jones spoke up to defend former UFC women’s bantam weight champion Ronda Rousey in a recent interview with TMZ.
+UFC legend Jon “Bones” Jones spoke up to defend former UFC women’s bantam weight champion Ronda Rousey in a recent interview with TMZ.

 Jones had nothing but good things to say about Rousey, who has faced widespread criticism and ridicule after losing to reigning bantamweight champion Amanda Nunes via a brutal knockout just 48 seconds into their match at UFC 207 on December 30.
 You can watch the video of Jon supporting Ronda at the bottom of this article.